KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 # MagicMirror² Modules List & Checks

-_This project is still in a early stage.
-Feedback and pull requests are very welcome._
+The goals of this project are to **create a nice looking and useful list of modules** for [MagicMirror²](https://magicmirror.builders/) and to **do some rudimentary testing** of the modules (to generate improvement suggestions for the developers).

-The goals of this project are to **create a nice list of modules** for [MagicMirror²](https://magicmirror.builders/) and **do some rudimentary tests** on the modules (to generate suggestions for improvements for the developers).
+Feedback and pull requests are very welcome.

 ## List of modules